No sanctions, no nukes, no war!

 The EU, a bloc of capitalist economies dominated by Germany, is unable and unwilling to directly challenge U.S. hegemony, especially when they are threatened with nuclear war in Europe if they don’t comply.
 The EU imposed all the sanctions demanded by the U.S. Their sanctions mirror those imposed by Washington.
 However, they are still able to purchase some gas from Russia, based on an agreement with the U.S.

 Sanctions were imposed on Russia in 2014 after the majority Russian population in Crimea voted to rejoin Russia.
-This followed a U.S.-supported fascist coup in the Ukrainian capital of Kiev.
+This followed a U.S.-supported coup that included fascist elements in the Ukrainian capital of Kiev.
 At that time, two regions in East Ukraine — Donetsk and the Lugansk People’s Republics — broke away from the fascist gangs in Kiev.

 Since the 1999 U.S./NATO bombing of Yugoslavia, and despite constant warnings of danger even from its own political strategists, the policy of the U.S. government has been to keep absorbing more East European countries into NATO, building NATO bases around Russia, recruiting and training soldiers and mercenaries, creating provocations on the Russian border and using Ukraine as a pawn to destabilize the entire region.